Multiwavelength Radiation from the Interaction between Magnetar Bursts and Companion Star in a Binary System: Results

-The light blue lines in Fig.~\ref{fig:direct_radiation_d} show the pre-burst persistent radiation from the bow shock.
-We find that the radiation of the bow shock will change from the fast cooling case to the slow cooling case with increasing distance $d$ corresponding to increasing orbital period $P_{\rm orb}$, and the peak flux in the slow cooling case is inversely proportional to the distance $d$.
-As $d$ continues to increase, there will be $\gamma_c > \gamma_M$, where the cooling will no longer be important so that the radiation from the bow shock is weak.
+The light blue lines in Fig.~\ref{fig:direct_radiation_d} show the persistent preburst radiation from the bow shock.
+We find that the radiation of the bow shock will change from the fast-cooling case to the slow-cooling case with increasing distance $d,$ corresponding to increasing orbital period $P_{\rm orb}$, and the peak flux in the slow-cooling case is inversely proportional to the distance $d$.
+As $d$ continues to increase, there will be $\gamma_c > \gamma_M$, where the cooling will no longer be important, and so the radiation from the bow shock is weak.